 Maritime liens are secured in the order in which they are listed in Section 51, and those with the same number rank equally as between themselves.
-Maritime liens arising under number 5 shall however take priority over all other maritime liens which have attached to the ship earlier in time, and as between maritime liens arising under number 5, priority shall be accorded to those arising most recently.
+Maritime liens arising under number 5 shall however take priority over all other maritime liens which have attached to the ship earlier in time, and as between maritime liens arising under Section 51 paragraph one no. 5, priority shall be accorded to those arising most recently.